Skip to main content

 • Do not leave your wallet unattended: Keep your keys, wallet, cash and cards close by.

 • Give safe gifts to children: Toys are age-rated for safety – be mindful of what age you are buying for.
-If you are gifting a scooter or other riding toys, including the appropriate safety gear.
+If you are gifting a scooter or other riding toys, include the appropriate safety gear.

 Have a safe and merry holiday season!